Holy Trinity Church

 As a church school we have the privilege of being linked with our local parish church, ‘Holy Trinity’.
 Holy Trinity is an Anglican Church situated on the edge of both Sydenham and Forest Hill.
 The Vicar at Holy Trinity, Rev Edd is also an active member of our school, visiting to lead Collective Worship, RE lessons and attending school events.

 Members of the church community are also active in the life of the school.
 This is seen through membership of the governing body, volunteering in classes and supporting at whole school events.
 At various times members of the church have taken CW and supported in RE lessons.

 There is a small but growing number of pupils who attend Holy Trinity Church as well as members of staff.
 This also leads to a string link and commitment on both sides.
 School supports the church through their events and vice versa.
-Pupils often sing, dance or pray at services or events both at Holy Trinity Church and at st Augustine’s, where Rev Ed is also vicar.
+Pupils often sing, dance or pray at services or events both at Holy Trinity Church.

 The church’s shared vision states that it is a church ‘that supports and delivers it’s ministry with children and young people directly, through other connections and through a close relationship with Holy Trinity School’.
 As a school we work to maintain and support this relationship signposting pupils to activities, supporting at events and sharing our vision and ethos.

 Holy Trinity church lead events such as messy church and holiday club which our pupils are always invited to and many attend.
 The leaders are now familiar with our pupils and a strong relationship is being developed.
 If you would like to find out more about Holy Trinity church and it’s passion for working with children, please follow the link below or contact the church office on 0208 6990172.